Repatriation of Armenians: Under the Ottoman Empire

+Under the Soviet Union

+Between 1944 and 1953, Soviet authorities under Stalin's regime forcibly removed ethnic minorities, including Armenians, from the South Caucasus, including the Black Sea coast, and other regions.
+On May 29, 1949, a top-secret resolution, described as "Operation Volna" (no. 2214-856) signed by Stalin and council executive secretary Mikhail Pomaznev Soviet ordered the expulsion of certain minority groups, including Armenians to Altai Krai.

+In total, those expelled included 80,000 Armenians from the Armenian SSR, and 2,771 Armenians from the Georgian SSR.
+Certain historians characterize this as a form of ethnic cleansing.
+Armenians who had fled the former Ottoman Empire and those associated with the Dashnak party were targeted because their cross-order ethnic or ideological affiliations were seen as obstacles to a unified Soviet identity.

 Russian Armenia (1828–1917)

 Background

 In the 16th century, the Ottoman Empire had conquered Transcaucasia from Iran, which reconquered it in the early 17th century.
 The local Armenians, who had been laid destitute by heavy Ottoman taxation, and the Shi'ite Muslims who had been persecuted for their beliefs, welcomed Iran as liberators.
 In 1603, news of an Ottoman counteroffensive reached the king of Iran, Abbas II, who ordered the displacement of the population of Armenians from the province of Erivan (roughly modern-day Yerevan and its surrounding provinces, Igdir, Nakhchivan, and Maku), particularly from the town of Julfa, and also from the province Van, as part of a scorched earth strategy.
 It is estimated that the number of Armenians who were displaced by 1605 was as high as 300,000.
 Over the following centuries, several nomadic Turkic and Kurdish tribes settled in the area and established khanates.

 In the 19th century, Russia acquired all of Transcaucasia, including most of Eastern Armenia, as a result of wars with Iran (1804–1813 and 1826–1828) and with the Ottoman Empire (1828–1829 and 1877–1878).